 You were meant to feel deflated, depressed.

-I am determined that in whenever I have the chance to visit you and wherever I go, that we are not going to let the deflation and depression creep in.
+I am determined that whenever I have the chance to visit you and wherever I go, that we are not going to let the deflation and depression creep in.

-They will convince you of all sorts of ladies and gentlemen, Romney is not the problem here.
+Ladies and gentlemen, Romney is not the problem here.

 Those things are tied to which party?